 The combined influence of increased organic matter and reduced nutrient leaching means that elements such as nitrogen and phosphorus will end up in your plants' roots instead of the local waterways.
 Nutrient leaching from agriculture is a major culprit in the development of algae blooms on lakes and ponds.
 This process, known as eutrophication, disrupts ecosystems and renders water unfit for human use.

 Organic fertilizer holds many advantages over chemical alternatives, but it may not be best in every situation.
-Some potential disadvantages include:
+Conventional fertilizers can be used in a beneficial way - if applied correctly in necessary growing situations.
+Some potential disadvantages of organics include:

-- Limited Nutrient Availability: The slow-and-steady approach that makes organic fertilizer perfect for most applications can pose a problem in certain situations.
-The release of nutrients from organic fertilizers can be dependent on both ambient temperatures and the presence of microorganisms in the soil.
+- Limited nutrient availability: The slow-and-steady approach that makes organic fertilizer perfect for most applications can pose a problem in certain situations.
+Organic fertilizers are bound into their structures - this is what allows for the slow break-down.
+The release of nutrients from organic fertilizers can be dependent on both climate and the presence of microorganisms in the soil.
 Damaged soils may lack the necessary biological conditions for effective composting.
 Severely nutrient-deprived plants needing a boost might do better initially with a readily available nutrient mixture in a liquid form.

 - Expensive: Commercial organic fertilizers are often more expensive per unit than comparable chemical products.

-Depending on your situation, you will likely find that some of these factors outweigh the others.
-Cost, convenience, or the physical aspects of handling organic fertilizer might be a determining factor for some, while the ecological and health benefits might take priority for others.
-Whatever you decide, applying the minimum amount of fertilizer necessary and doing so at the optimal time will offer the best overall return for your time, money, and labor.
+Depending on your situation, you will likely come up with a workable balance.
+Cost, convenience or the physical aspects of handling organic fertilizer, might be a determining factor for some, while the environmental and safety benefits for you and the soil will need to be factored into the process.
+Whatever you decide, familiarize yourself with soil health and run additional soil tests every few years.
+Applying the minimum amount of fertilizer (organic or chemical) necessary, and only doing so at the optimal time, will offer the best overall return for your time, money, and labor.